netquick/DeFRaG_helper/README.md

 Features:

 - Auto Update
-- Map Browser with local sqlite db
+- Map Browser with local sqlite db, Filtering options for Installed maps, favorites, Tags, Freetext and more
 - Installs and plays maps with one click
-- Updating maps from internet
+- Updating maps from internet ws.q3df.org
 - Server Browser refreshing state every 30 seconds
-- Demo browser to fetch demos for maps and direct playback
+- Demo browser to fetch demos for maps and direct playback from https://breakdown-hq.com/
 - Radom Map feature
 - Map History for random and all played maps
 - Favorites